school-of-data/GIS-curriculum/ethiopia/module8/module8.md

 Figure 8.5 - Loaded vector data sets: points, line and polygons

-**Check!** All layers are in the same coordinate system (EPSG 32637) by looking in the right down side corner.
+**Check!** All layers are in the same coordinate system (EPSG 32637 or 20137) by looking in the right down side corner.
 If it is so, then you are looking at 7 vector data layers overlaid.

 #### **Step 2.
 Understand what you are looking at.**